CMSgov/bluebutton-web-server/ops/containers/README.md

 # testing

+## unit testing

+Unit testing will be ran outside a container.

 ### prerequisites:

+1. Ensure you have python 3.12 installed locally
-1. pip install pip==25.3
+2. pip install pip==25.3
-2. pip install pip-tools setuptools
+3. pip install pip-tools setuptools

-## unit testing
+### running unit tests

 Setup your local venv (or whatever flavor of local python environment) and install the dev dependencies

-1. Build requirements `make generate`
-2. Activate your environment
+1. Activate your environment
-3. Install the requirements into the environment `pip install -r requirements/requirements.dev.txt`
+2. Install the requirements into the environment `pip install -r requirements/requirements.dev.txt`
-4. Run `python manage.py test --exclude=integration` or `make unit-test`
+3. Run `python manage.py test --exclude=integration` or `make unit-test`

 ### debugging - unit

-To debug, modify the command above from step 4 to be:
+To debug, modify the command above from step 3 to be:

 `python -m debugpy debugpy --listen 0.0.0.0:6789 --wait-for-client manage.py test`